2019 Content Marketing Trends: Say Goodbye To Big Data And Hello To Big Ideas

 Goodbye, Big Data

-As it turns out, the human beings that we had been all collecting this information from weren’t exactly pleased about it.
-With scandals like Cambridge Analytica making headlines, moguls like Mark Zuckerberg appearing in Congress to defend Facebook, and massive breaches from massive groups like Marriott and Equifax, it’s clear that the public is now not cosy with their non-public statistics being to be had to everyone and absolutely everyone.
+As it turns out, the human beings we had been collecting this information from weren’t exactly pleased about it.
+With scandals like Cambridge Analytica making headlines, moguls like Mark Zuckerberg appearing in Congress to defend Facebook, and massive breaches from massive groups like Marriott and Equifax, it’s clear that the public is now not cozy with their non-public statistics being to be had to everyone and absolutely everyone.

 Hello, Big Ideas